prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``Worker``

-Cluster supports pool of workers.
-They send their heartbeats to resource manager.
+A cluster can have a pool of workers.
+They send their heartbeats to the resource manager.

 .. code-block:: none